 The Pacific University School of Physical Therapy offers a three-year doctor of physical therapy (DPT) degree granted to students who complete the entry-level program.
 The school also offers a master's degree in athletic training.
 In addition, the school operates physical therapy clinics in Cornelius and Hillsboro.
 The school has been graduating professional physical therapists since 1977.
 The School of Physical Therapy is accredited through the Commission on Accreditation in Physical Therapy Education (CAPTE).

-The School of Physical Therapy, a member of the College of Health Professions at Pacific University, provides theoretical and applied education of exceptional quality in physical therapy and athletic training.
+The School of Physical Therapy, a member of the College of Health Professions at Pacific University, provides theoretical and applied education of exceptional quality in physical therapy.
 Through service and evidence-based practice, graduates are prepared to be ethical, autonomous, critically thinking practitioners who effectively respond to the ever-changing demands of the profession and society.

 The faculty of the School of Physical Therapy, with diverse practice and academic backgrounds, are role models who encourage an open and positive learning environment.
 A patient-focused core curriculum fosters critical thinking and an ability to achieve and maintain current best practice.